-Nominations and supporting materials must be submitted by the divisional dean, who may establish an earlier deadline.
-Submit an electronic version as one “unlocked” PDF email attachment to MUProvostAwards@missouri.edu, naming each document starting with the applicant’s last name followed by a document reference (i.e., Jones-Shutz application).
+Nominations and supporting materials must be submitted by the Divisional Dean, who may establish an earlier deadline.
+Submit an electronic version as a single PDF attachment via email to MUProvostAwards@missouri.edu.
+Name the file as follows: YearShutz_LastFirst (e.g., 2022Shutz_TigerTruman).
+Original hard copies of the proposal packet are no longer required.

 Please contact us at MUProvostAwards@missouri.edu or (573) 882-6677 with any questions.

 |2009||Peter Motavalli, Soil, Environmental & Atmospheric Sciences|